b-lukaszuk/BS_wJ_eng/contents/recursion.md

 sco(s)
 ```

-The numbers do not grow as fast as `factorial`s, but the algorithm although
+The numbers do not grow as fast as `factorial`s, but the algorithm, although
-simple, is very inefficient (e.g. for `recFib(3)` I have to calculate
+simple, is very inefficient.
+For instance, for `recFib(3)` I have to calculate
 `recFib(1) + recFib(2)`, but `recFib(2)` will calculate `recFib(1)` inside of it
-as well, for greater numbers the duplicated operations threaten to throttle the
+as well.
+For greater numbers (inputs) the duplicated operations threaten to
-processor).
-On my laptop the computation for `recFib(40)` take roughly 600-700
+throttle the processor.
+On my laptop the computation for `recFib(40)` takes
-[ms], so more than half a second, a slight delay noticed even by a human.
+roughly 600-700 [ms], so more than half a second, a delay noticed even by a
+human.

 Therefore we may improve our last function by using lookup tables/dictionaries
 like so: